PaulApivat/chain_data/README.md

 - 3/30: Create query for BAT Token Daily Value Transfer & Total Borrows of BAT Token.
 Learn anatomy of [querying a specific token](https://ethereumdev.io/explore-ethereum-data-with-sql-queries-on-dune-analytics/)
 - 3/31 - 1/4: Create query for GRT Token; query specific contract_address or symbol.
 - GRT Token Transfer Amount, Transfer Count, Unique Receivers of GRT Token, Unique Senders of GRT Token, Unique Owners of GRT (Total value head), & Top 100 Owner, Spender; Number of Unique Owner vs Owner (unique owner != owner).

+- Absolute Beginner for SQL & Dune Analytic Tips:

+1. There are multiple transactions per day, so to visualize a Time Series, it helps to use DATE_TRUNC('day', evt_block_time) AS date
+2. Need to use GROUP BY date (x-axis)
+3. If grouping by date, then the y-axis needs to be aggregated, COUNT or SUM
+4. For ERC-20 Tokens, query

 ## Getting Data